-2017 Featured Chef - Sean Streete
+2017 Featured Chef: Sean Streete

+Chef Sean Streete is a longtime resident of San Francisco's Bay Area with Jamaican & Trinidadian heritage.
 Sean has yearned for the modernizing of the cuisines that represent his West Indian heritage.
 He uses a blend of both classic French and modern molecular gastronomical cooking techniques, but places primary emphasis on sourcing the best ingredients.
 He describes his food as “modern-French” due to his organic approach to preparing food, which reflects his respect for the growing seasons, ensuring that every herb, fruit and vegetable is consumed at its peak.

 Born and raised in Long Island, New York, Harris’ interest in food was sparked by his father who is a professional chef and restaurateur.
 Sourcing from his Costa Rican and Southern American heritage, Jonathan creates mouthwatering dishes that fuse elements of his heritage together in creative ways.
 Jonathan has worked for top food establishments in the New England area and has over 15 years of experience cooking for notable individuals.
 Jonathan's philosophy on food can be described as "making memorable foods to create memorable moments."

 Essie Bartels' love affair with spices began as a little girl, at the age of 8 cooking alongside her mother and grandmother; with recipes passed down from generations.
 As Essie's experiments with spices grew, so did the demand for her homemade sauces that uniquely flavor any meal.
 Essie draws inspiration from her upbringing in Ghana, West-Africa and her travels around the world to over 18 countries.
 As a culinary cognoscente, Essie's cooking features her Essiespice Collection of sauces and spices that bring her dishes to life.